thatoldfarm/ai-kernels/README.md

 The kernels really work best stored in an LLM's files section along with a good custom instructions (system prompt) that defines the desired usage and persona.

-Use at your own risk and pleaste note that not all kernels are under alignment constraints.
+Use at your own risk and please note that not all kernels are under alignment constraints.